mrluisfer/monfly/CONTRIBUTING.md

-Absolutely!
-Here’s a tailored **CONTRIBUTING.md** for your project, in English, following your stack and best open-source practices:

----

 # Contributing

 Thank you for your interest in contributing!
 We welcome your help to make this financial management system more robust and useful.